-Pupils at Coleham Primary School use the internet on a regular basis to support and enhance their learning through the ICT curriculum but also on a daily basis when working in class.
-Our school is focused and committed to developing everyone’s e-safety through a wide range of experiences throughout the year.
-We believe that e-Safety awareness and safe practice are vitally important.
+We have a large stock of IPADS/laptops in school and pupils use the internet on a regular basis to support and enhance their learning not only, through the ICT curriculum but on a daily basis when working in class.

-We have Acceptable User Agreements for all Key Stage 1 and Key Stage 2 Learners and pupils are expected to abide by these rules whenever they use ICT devices and technologies.
-The general principles of this agreement form the basis of the first ICT lesson in the autumn term.
+Our E-safety Procedure includes Acceptable User Agreements for all Staff and Key Stage 1 and Key Stage 2 Learners and pupils are expected to abide by these rules whenever they use ICT devices and technologies.
+The general principles of this agreement forms the basis of the first ICT lesson in the autumn term.

 Other websites you might find useful: